satadrubasu/python-devops/envryption.md

  - Cannot encrypt a filesize greater than the size used for key = 2048 (here)

  Encrypt using the public key
-  > openssl rsault -encrypt -inkey public.pem -pubin -in sample.txt -out sample.ssl
+  > openssl rsautl -encrypt -inkey public.pem -pubin -in sample.txt -out sample.ssl

  Decrypt using the private key
-  > openssl rsault -decrypt -inkey private.pem -in sample.ssl -out sample_regen.txt
+  > openssl rsautl -decrypt -inkey private.pem -in sample.ssl -out sample_regen.txt